How to Make the Best of It (When You Believe IT is a Big Mistake)

 Of course, I wanted to be happy for her.

-After her husband left seven years ago, she did an amazing job raising the girls.
+After her first husband left seven years ago, she did an amazing job raising the girls.
 Last fall, the second left for college.
-My sister hadn’t been looking forward to an empty nest so she and I brainstormed ways to deal with that.
+My sister hadn’t been looking forward to an empty nest so she and I brainstormed ways she could deal with that.

 This man was not on the list.

-Yes, there are plenty of stories in the Bible like this . . . and it’s normal in other cultures even though ours labels it negatively, uses terms like Cougars and Dirty Old Men.
+And I know there are plenty of stories in the Bible where the husband is older than the wife.
+It’s normal in other cultures even though ours labels it negatively, with terms like Cougars and Dirty Old Men.

 We joke about our 5 years.
 He joined the army when I was 12.
 That would have been jailable!
 Our boys call him a cradle robber, but at 56 and 61 it ain’t a thing . . . to lose family support, that has to be hard, though not uncommon due to race, religion, or prior history.
 From where I sit—way outside the box—I just see heartbreak for her sooner than most.